If your staff work to a rota, how far in advance do you normally publish it or send it over to them?

 We get it: you need all the time you can get to build a schedule that works for everyone.

-But by holding onto your rotas until the last moment, you could actually be making a lot more work for yourself — not to mention negatively impacting your business.
+But by holding onto your rotas until the last minute, you could be making more work for yourself — not to mention negatively impacting your business.

-Ideally, you should aim to send your staff their rotas seven days in advance of their upcoming shifts.
+Ideally, you should aim to send your staff their rotas one week in advance of their upcoming shifts.

 Almost as important as publishing the rota sufficiently far in advance, however, is being consistent in your timing, so that all staff know when to expect to see their schedules.

-Issuing the rota a week in advance brings a number of benefits for both managers and staff:
+Issuing the rota seven days in advance brings with it a number of benefits for both managers and staff:

 - More time to make changes.
 By sharing your rota a week in advance, you’ll have plenty of time to deal with any unforeseen problems that might crop up, resolve any errors, and handle any last-minute requests from staff.